The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 This activity is likely to involve personnel working with people under the age of 18.
 I am/the organisation is aware of the special responsibilities associated with working with children and am aware of the Working with Children Act 2004, and will take the necessary steps to ensure that, where required, all relevant personnel have a current Working with Children Assessment Notice or are able to obtain one.

-The organisation and/or the activity DOES NOT involve working with young people aged under 18.
+The organisation and/or the activity does not involve working with young people aged under 18.

 Through its privacy policy the Department of Local Government, Sport and Cultural Industries is committed to safeguarding any personal information it may hold at any time in respect to an individual.
 For the purposes of this policy, “personal information” is information about individuals or which may identify an individual.
 The privacy policy can be found on our website.